 Next, determine if you were satisfied with your existing lender.
 If you didn’t have a good experience with them, if they missed deadlines or provided subpar customer service, you do not even have to consider them for your refinance.

 Once you’ve made that decision, it time to call around and ask for quotes.
-As rates fluctuate day to day, be sure you are getting quotes on the same day.
+As rates fluctuate day to day, be sure you are getting quotes from various lenders on the same day.

 If you are considering using your existing lender, its worth taking the quotes you receive from other lenders and bringing them to your existing lender.
 Often times your current lender will be able to offer allowances by refinancing with them, such as waiving an appraisal inspection.
 They might also be able to streamline the process, giving you a quicker closing date than new lenders, since they have worked with you in the past and have your basic information already.